 |B1: Core Service - Provide a qualified firefighting workforce with the resources to respond to wildland fires.|

 Target #1: Provide wildland fire training to agency personnel, fire departments and urban and rural communities.

 Analysis of results and challenges: A broad range of training is provided to firefighters, ranging from introductory classes for first year firefighters to advanced training for returning firefighters and fire managers.
 Efficient, cost effective, safe, and successful initial attack relies on the highly trained seasonal firefighters, structure/volunteer local fire departments, local Emergency Firefighters (EFF) and crews.
-Annual training and certification ensures the availability of this workforce when needed during fire activity and meets national standards which qualify them for further fire assignments.
+Annual training and certification ensure the availability of this workforce when needed during fire activity and meets national standards which qualify them for further fire assignments.

 The challenge for the division is to ensure that the training provided is meeting the needs of firefighters and managers on Alaska fires.
 This challenge is currently met with a training staff that plans, coordinates, and provides specific fire courses designed to develop Alaska’s firefighters for the future.
 These courses are provided to the inter-agency fire community which provides leverage for the Division to provide extensive opportunities to its employees and cooperators.